 - FPV Goggles: US$240 – US$495

-- Latency is fixed regardless signal strength and distance
+- Fixed latency, regardless of signal strength and distance

-- Great performance in low light compared to other digital FPV systems
+- Excellent low-light performance compared to other digital FPV systems

-- There’s a light weight video transmitter available, which is designed for micro FPV drones
+- Lightweight video transmitter available for micro FPV drones

-- Image quality is not as good as other digital FPV systems
+- Inferior image quality compared to other digital FPV systems

 - Camera/VTX: $109-$150

 Here’s some footage from the Walksnail Avatar System: